akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice went back to the river-bend farm, exhausted from her search.
 The nurse was there, as always.

-"I see you are still looking for a bird," the nurse said.
+‘I see you are still looking for a bird,‘ the nurse said.

-"There is none.
+‘There is none.
 The purveyors took everything.
-The abbey took what remained."
+The abbey took what remained.‘

 The nurse handed her a cup of hot posset.
-"And Sir Guy?
-Has he found anything?"
+‘And Sir Guy?
+Has he found anything?‘

 Beatrice shook her head.
-"He said he searched everywhere.
-There was nothing."
+‘He said he searched everywhere.
+There was nothing.‘

 The nurse was silent for a long moment.
 Then she spoke, her voice flat.

-"I have seen men like him before, child.
-They take what they want and they leave the bones."
+‘I have seen men like him before, child.
+They take what they want and they leave the bones.‘

 Beatrice set down the cup.
 Her hands were trembling.

-"I am not a fool," she said.
+‘I am not a fool,‘ she said.

-"I did not say you were."
-The nurse's voice was soft.
-"I said I have seen men like him before.
+‘I did not say you were.‘ The nurse’s voice was soft.
+‘I said I have seen men like him before.
 And I have seen women like you too — young, capable, alone.
 The men like him seek them out.
-They know a good thing when they see it."
+They know a good thing when they see it.‘

 Beatrice stood up.
-"I do not want to hear this."
+‘I do not want to hear this.‘

-"I know you do not."
+‘I know you do not.‘

 *Beatrice walked out without looking back.
 She was not a fool.
 She was not.*